 Recieve monthly payments for the surplus energy that your panels create, but more importantly you can use the grid to store your excess production until you need it.

-The Intermountain Rural Electric Association, or IREA, also offers net metering for solar and wind power systems installed by their customers.
+The CORE Electric Cooperative (formerly IREA), also offers net metering for solar and wind power systems installed by their customers.
 Please see their website for additional information.

 © Innovative Energy 2018.
 All rights reserved.